Dudes. We let him cry.

 There was so.
 Much.
 Crying.
 Going.
 On.
 Anyway.

 It all came to a head the night B and I were cowering in the living room holding each other, unsure what to do next.
-One or the other of us had just rocked Baby S back to sleep in our arms, placed him gently back in the crib, and tiptoed out—only to have him burst into wails two seconds later.
+One or the other of us had just rocked Baby S back to sleep in our arms, placed him gently back in the crib, and tiptoed out?only to have him burst into wails two seconds later.
 It was hours before he should have wanted to nurse at this point.
 I think I nursed him anyway.
 More tears, as soon as his body hit the mattress.
-There we were in the living room, whispering to one another, wide awake, neither of us sure what… Click To TweetI probably nursed him again.
+There?we were in the living room, whispering to one another, wide awake, neither of us sure what to do.
+Click To TweetI probably nursed him again.
 B probably soothed him again.
 I dunno.
 I’ve repressed it.
 Eventually, some or all of us went back to sleep.

 The next day, bleary-eyed, I did some reading online.
 I called a trusted friend.
 I realized I was officially at the end of my rope.
 With L, I had nearly a full year of sleep patience in me before something had to give.
 With S, I made it to 8.5 months.
 I didn’t want him to be miserable, but I also really suspected that maybe, just maybe, he wasn’t really loving all the crying either (if he desperately wanted to be soothed, then how come no amount of holding and rocking and nursing satisfied him?).